Steering nonlocality in high-speed telecommunication system without detection loophole: Results

-\textit{Steering test.}---Here we consider the bipartite qubit scenario, in a steering test, the examiner (Bob) selects a list of questions from a questionary and sends them to the examinee (Alice).
-Each question has has binary answers.
-Bob infers his answer bit from the measurement outcome of a local quantum state that was prepared by Alice.
-In the mean time, Bob makes no assumption on the method that Alice would take to get her answer bit.
-After several runs of questioning, Bob combines both of their answers to check correlation.
+Here we consider the bipartite qubit scenario, in a steering test, the examiner (Bob) first receives a set of quantum states (called assemblage), and then selects a list of questions from a questionary to send them to the examinee (Alice).
+Each question has binary answers.
+Bob obtains his answer bit from the measurement outcome of the local quantum states prepared by Alice.
+We denote Bob's measurement by $y$ and the outcome by $b$.
+In the meantime, Bob makes no assumption on the method that Alice would take to get her answer bit, which we denote by $A$.
+After sufficient runs of questioning, Bob combines both of their answers to check the scores (correlation).
 Note that since the local quantum states are prepared by Alice, she can predict with certainty the outcome Bob would get if a specific question (measurement) is raised.
 However, this preset strategy has a limit in terms of correlation in the locality frame, similar to the classical bound for Bell inequality~\cite{bell1964Einstein}.
+Formally, one terms the preset quantum states \emph{local hidden state model} (LHSM) and defines it as